otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 Sender's instance tag (INT)
   The instance tag of the sender.

-Party's Identity (DATA)
+Participant's Identity (DATA)
-  The identity of the party you are asking Prekey Ensembles for.
+  The identity of the participant you are asking Prekey Ensembles for.
 In the case of XMPP, for example, this is the bare jid.

 Versions (DATA)
   The OTR versions you are asking Prekey Ensembles for.
 A valid versions string